oceanprotocol-archive/dev-ocean/doc/architecture/contracts.md

 ## Issues / Patterns

-* ABI and Address constellation have to be exactly precise if you mix up older or newer ABI's with Addresses you are going to have a bad time The result could be catastrophic
+* ABI and Address constellation have to be exactly precise if you mix up older or newer ABI's with older or newer Addresses you are going to have a bad time.
+    The result could be catastrophic.

 * ABI and Address could be versioned separated:
-    ABI could be versioned how they are right now in `keeper-contracts` release for npm, maven, docker and pypi how do we release the different addresses for the different Blockchains (at least 4) then? how do we version them?
+    ABI could be versioned how they are right now in `keeper-contracts` release for npm, maven, docker and pypi. how do we release the different addresses for the different Blockchains (at least 4 times (the number of contracts we are having right now)) then? how do we version them?
     how do we update them?